TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 The above enetcache extension is an example for a common extension that has few testing
 needs: It just comes with a couple of unit and functional tests.
 Executing these and maybe adding PHP linting is recommended.
 More ambitious testing needs additional effort.
 As an example, we pick the `styleguide
 <https://github.com/TYPO3/styleguide>`_ extension.
-This extension is developed "core near", core itself
+This extension is developed "core-near", Core itself
-uses styleguide to test various FormEngine details with acceptance tests and if developing core, that extension is installed as a dependency by default.
+uses styleguide to test various FormEngine details with acceptance tests and if developing Core, that extension is installed as a dependency by default.
 However, styleguide is just a casual extension: It is released to composer's `packagist.org <https://packagist.org/packages/typo3/cms-styleguide>`_ and can be loaded as dependency (or require-dev dependency) in any project.

-The styleguide extension follows the core branching principle, too: At the time of this writing, it's "master" branch is dedicated to be compatible with upcoming core version 11.
-There are branches compatible with older core versions, too.
+The styleguide extension follows the Core branching principle, too: At the time of this writing, it's "master" branch is dedicated to be compatible with upcoming Core version 11.
+There are branches compatible with older Core versions, too.

 In comparison to enetcache, styleguide comes with additional test suites: It has functional and acceptance tests!
 Our goal is to run the functional tests with different database platforms, and to